learn-co-students/git-merge-conflicts-prework/README.md

 ![Doc Brown Merge](https://s3-us-west-2.amazonaws.com/web-dev-readme-photos/git-merge-conflicts/add-doc-brown)

-Now let's try merging in Marty McFly's profile information into `master`.
-Ensure that you are currently on your `master` branch.
-In your Terminal, run `git merge marty-mcfly`.
+Now let's try merging in Marty McFly's profile information into the master branch.
+You probably already are, but ensure that you are currently on your `master` branch (type `git branch`).
+Then run `git merge marty-mcfly`.
 Perhaps it will go swimmingly.... or __will it__?

 Ahhhhh, wait!!!
 There's a merge conflict!